Public voting is now open for the FOOH Awards! Have your say on the final winners.

 Weather

-High humidity or smog, for example, can reduce visibility and impact the clarity of distant shots, creating a hazy effect that may affect the overall aesthetic.
-Additionally, elements like rain, wind, or humidity can affect camera equipment, lenses, and even the stability of shots, potentially introducing unwanted motion blur or lens fog.
+High humidity or smog, for example, can reduce visibility and impact the clarity of distant shots.
+These factors create a hazy effect that may affect the overall aesthetic.

-Producers often have to quickly adapt by adjusting settings, or repositioning to mitigate these weather-related challenges and maintain high-quality footage under changing conditions.
+Producers often have to quickly adapt by adjusting settings or repositioning to mitigate these weather-related challenges and maintain high-quality footage under changing conditions.

 Keep the action in the frame